The 10-Point Data Engineering Due Diligence Checklist for 2026

 - SLAs and Recovery: Test their understanding of operational reality.
 Present a scenario: “If our primary sales pipeline fails and our SLA is two hours, what is your standard recovery procedure and communication protocol?”

-Key Takeaway: The goal is to verify hands-on technical expertise, not just high-level sales engineering.
-A competent partner will demonstrate a clear understanding of the relationship between architectural choices, operational performance, and total cost of ownership.
-They should speak fluently about optimizing warehouse credits, managing cluster compute, and designing for failure.
+Key Takeaway: The goal is to verify hands-on technical expertise, not sales engineering polish.
+A competent partner understands how architectural choices connect to operational performance and total cost of ownership, and can speak specifically about warehouse credits, cluster compute, and designing for failure.

 Evidence to Request and Questions to Ask

-Move past vague assurances of “a great team” and demand specific, verifiable proof of their capabilities.
+Move past vague assurances of “a great team” and demand specific, verifiable proof.

 - Specialization Breadth: Evaluate the team’s skill distribution.
 A team of only cloud architects is insufficient.
 Ask: “Beyond cloud infrastructure, who on the team holds certifications in data transformation tools like dbt or orchestration platforms like Airflow?
 Describe the roles they will play.”